Top Paris activities

 Read more

-Cathedrale de la Sainte-Trinite (Pass By)
+Cathedrale de la Sainte-Trinite (pass by)

 The new Russian Orthodox church is known as the Holy Trinity Cathedral.
 The centre houses a bilingual Franco-Russian school, a parish house, and a cultural centre.